open-metadata/docs/README.md

 3. Update the title and slug.
 4. Update the connector name and specify if it has usage with `hasUsage="true"` in the components.
 5. Add the Connection Options in each markdown file.
-6. Add the `ingestion.yaml`, `usage.yaml` (if required) and `profiler.yaml` under `/public/ingestion/connectors/{connector}`.
-7. Add screenshots of `add-new-service.png`, `select-service.png` and `service-connection.png` under `/public/images/openmetadata/ingestion/workflows/metadata/connectors/{connector}`.
+6. Add screenshots of `add-new-service.png`, `select-service.png` and `service-connection.png` under `/public/images/openmetadata/ingestion/workflows/metadata/connectors/{connector}`.

-If the templates need to be updated, this requires updating the components from the docs repo under `components/content`.
-For that, follow the steps of [core contributors](#i-am-a-core-contributor).

 ## I am a Core Contributor